javiabellan/deep-learning/readme.md

 ## 8. Audio
 * Procesar audio

-## 9. Generative models
+## 9. Large datasets
-* Generative advesarial network (GAN)
+* Large images
+* Lots of data points
+* Large outputs

 ## 10. Advices
+* How to face a DL problem
-* Start with a terrible model that overfit a lot
+  1. Start with a terrible model that overfit a lot
+* Experiment a lot, especially in your aera of expertise.
+* Get known to the world!
+  * Don't wait to be perfect before you start communicating.
+  * If you don't have a blog, try [Medium](https://medium.com/)

 ---